djlint/djlint-vscode/README.md

 ## Known issues

-Non-ASCII characters turn into `?` on Windows.
+- Non-ASCII characters turn into `?` on Windows after formatting.
+Solution - update `djLint` to version 1.1.1 or higher.

+- Linting does not work on Windows if there are non-ASCII characters in the file.
 Solution - update `djLint` to version 1.1.1 or higher.

 ## Disclaimer